alec-m13/Tic-Tac-Toe-pology/README.md

 The `(1, 0)` position in chart 1 is tile 2 with orientation 0.
 However, the `(1, 0)` position in the transition map is tile 2 with orientation 1.
 Those are different.

 This is a hard inconsistency.
-Filling in missing information is one thing, but having directly conflicting information makes this atas unsalvageable.This particular 1-3 taping is not allowed.
+Filling in missing information is one thing, but having directly conflicting information makes this atlas unsalvageable.This particular 1-3 taping is not allowed.

 That makes physical sense, too.
 Where does tile 2 go when tiles 1 and 3 are taped together this way?
 Tile 2 goes on top of itself, but rotated from where it used to be.
 That doesn't work.